-The SWLA offers 2/3 bursaries for places on The John Busby Seabird Drawing Course.
-The next week long course is to be held in June 2017 at seabird colonies around North Berwick and the Firth of Forth.
-Course leaders Darren Woodhead, Greg Poole & Kittie Jones along with guest tutor Kim Atkinson will be on hand to offer advice and guidance on drawing and painting in the field.
+The SWLA offers 3 bursaries for places on The John Busby Seabird Drawing Course 2018.
+The next week long course is to be held in June 2018 at seabird colonies around Dunbar and the Firth of Forth.
+Course leaders Darren Woodhead, Greg Poole & Kittie Jones along with guest tutor TBA will be on hand to offer advice and guidance on drawing and painting in the field.
 This is a fantastic opportunity to work alongside (usually around 20) established and enthusiastic artists and get an insight into the diverse approaches that those artists have to working in the field.

 What the bursary provides